Julian (novel): Synopsis

-This marks a significant turning-point in the novel, as it is the end of Julian's memoir.
-The rest of the novel consists of field dispatches and diary entries detailing Julian's campaign, with commentary by Priscus and Libanius's reflections.
-Initially, Julian is extremely successful (in spite of his relying on Xenophon's dated Anabasis for geographic details of the region), reaching Ctesiphon and defeating the Persian emperor in several decisive battles.
+This marks a turning point in the novel, as it ends Julian's memoir.
+The remainder consists of field dispatches and diary entries detailing Julian's campaign, with commentary by Priscus and Libanius' reflections.
+Initially, Julian is successful (in spite of his relying on Xenophon's dated Anabasis for geographic details of the region), reaching Ctesiphon and defeating the Persian emperor in several decisive battles.
 However, after Persian scorched-earth tactics leave Julian's army with no food or water, it becomes apparent that the Christian officers' loyalty is in question, and that a plot may be afoot to kill Julian.
 Priscus recounts a short conversation with another non-Christian advisor during the campaign, in which he is told simply, 'we're not safe'.
 Indeed, Julian's dispatches begin to show delusion on the part of the emperor, and in spite of his steadily eroding grasp of reality and his own limitations, he presses on until a near mutiny of his soldiers.
 Not long after, during the return to Roman territory, Julian rushes to fight off a Persian attack on the line, eschewing his armor, since his aide Callistus has not repaired its broken straps.
 Julian returns to camp mortally wounded, and in spite of the efforts of his physician and friend Oribasius, he dies without picking a successor.
 Here, Vidal's narrative departs slightly from the known story of Julian, as it becomes apparent in the novel that Julian was wounded by a Roman spear.
 Upon the removal of Julian's body, Priscus secretly rifles through Julian's belongings, taking Julian's memoir and diary for himself and saving them from censorship.
 The Christian officers win the debate over whom to elevate to the title of Augustus, settling on the simple-minded and drunken Jovian.
 The campaign ends in disaster, and Jovian cedes significant portions of Rome's eastern territory to the Sassanid Empire.